sahilshaheen/cat-kanye-pikachu-classifier-backend/README.md

 ## Usage

-Send a POST request (encoded as multipart/form-data) with the image data ('image' field).
+Send a POST request (encoded as multipart/form-data) with the image data ('image' field) to https://stormy-sands-03353.herokuapp.com/ (root).
 The front-end code can be found [here](https://github.com/sahilshaheen/cat-kanye-pikachu-classifier-frontend) for reference.